 - Make a quick strawberry sauce to add to desserts.
 You can even freeze the strawberry sauce for later.

-One last set of tips before you go.
 Here is the best way to wash your berries.

 - Fill a bowl with water and add a splash of white vinegar.
 The vinegar will kill the bacteria on the strawberries.